 - Rinse food containers before recycling

-- Do not tie recyclables up in plastic bags, or place plastic bags in your recycle bin.
+- Do not tie recyclables in plastic bags or place plastic bags in your recycling bin

-- Remove lids from bottles, jars and containers before putting in your bin.
-The lids can also be put in your recycle bin.
+- Remove lids from bottles, jars and containers.
+The lids can also be put in the recycling bin.